Monday 13 June 2016

 Having learned, or so we would have thought, the lessons taught from an experiment gone wrong resulting thus in the great "Dust Bowl", why then did Picher come about?

-The answer would appear to be greed.
+The answer would appear to be a combination of ignorance and greed.

 Talk about a contradiction